likith012/mulEEG/README.md

-> Our approach performs better substantially in a low labelled data regime.
+> Our method performs better substantially in a low labelled data regime.

 <img src="/images/semisupervised.png" width="600">

-> t-SNE visualization using our approach (no labels used) shows clear clusters and captures the sleep-staging progression observed clinically.
+> t-SNE visualization using our method (no labels used) shows clear clusters and captures the sleep-staging progression observed clinically.

 <img src="/images/cluster.png" width="750">